filipre/filipre.github.io/_posts/2018-01-21-video-poker-royal-flush.md

 Instead, we split up $$R$$ now a bit differently to be able to use a more systematic approach.
 Let $$X$$ still be the Random Variable that keeps track of the number of cards a player wants to hold.
 Now, let $$A$$ be a Random Variable that notes the number of potential cards in the current hand *of a different suit* than the cards being tracked by $$X$$.
 In the hand above, we would have an event where $$X=3$$ and $$A=2$$.
 Let $$B$$ and $$C$$ be Random Variables too, where the former represents the third different suit and the latter represents the fourth different suit.
 Since the hand above does not have a third or fourth suit, we simply have $$B=0$$ and $$C=0$$.
 Also notice the number of non-potential cards is $$5-X-A-B-C$$, i.e. simply the rest.

-By using only $$X$$, $$A$$, $$B$$ and $$C$$ we can describe any relevant event for us but first, we must enforce additional constraints to make all events disjoint: First, we must not exceed 5 cards on a hand and second, there must be an ordering of the Random Variables because we have to make sure that we do not get accidentally a better hand by not saving $$X$$ cards.
+By using only $$X$$, $$A$$, $$B$$ and $$C$$ we can describe any relevant event for us, but first, we must enforce additional constraints to make all events disjoint: First, we must not exceed 5 cards on a hand and second, there must be an ordering of the Random Variables because we have to make sure that we do not get accidentally a better hand by not saving $$X$$ cards.

 1. Constraint: $$X+A+B+C \le 5$$
 2. Constraint: $$X \ge A \ge B \ge C \ge 0$$